Wills and Trusts

 • Gifts to the IEEE Foundation from your estate are exempt from US federal estate taxes

-If you let the IEEE Foundation know of your plans, we will be able to thank you now and recognize you as a member of the IEEE Goldsmith Legacy League.
+If you let the IEEE Foundation know of your plans, we can work together to ensure that your intention will be met in the future while thanking you now and recognizing you as a member of the IEEE Goldsmith Legacy League.

 Making a Bequest to the IEEE Foundation

-A bequest to the IEEE Foundation can be made for a specific amount, for a percentage of your estate, or for all or a portion of what is left after you have made bequests to your family.
+A bequest to the IEEE Foundation can be made for a specific amount, for a percentage of your estate, or for all or a portion of what is left after you have made bequests to your family or other heirs.
 To make a gift to the IEEE Foundation from your estate, you must sign a new will or living trust instrument, add a codicil to your present will, or make an amendment to your present trust instrument.

-A specific bequest designates a dollar amount or percentage to the IEEE Foundation (or a specific IEEE Organizational Unit, program, or project).
+A specific bequest designates a dollar amount or percentage to the IEEE Foundation for its use (or to benefit a specific IEEE Organizational Unit, program, or project).

 A residuary bequest is fulfilled after all other specific bequests, debts, taxes, and expenses have been paid and designates the IEEE Foundation to receive all or a stated percentage of the "rest, residue, and remainder" of your estate.